Partridge more than a recruiter for Pitt football

 Ends Rori Blair and Dewayne Hendrix and tackles Jeremiah Taleni and Amir Watts have received much of the first-team work in spring practice, backed up by ends Allen Edwards, James Folston and Kaezon Pugh and tackles Keyshon Camp, Shane Roy and Mike Herndon.

 “(Taleni) is definitely the guy who is on another level from those guys,” Partridge said.
 “Camp and Watts are battling.
 Roy and Herndon are battling.
-They're definitely earning my trust more and more every day because their percentage of (successful) execution and fundamentals is drastically improving every day.”
+They're definitely earning my trust more and more every day.”

-Partridge is known as an effective recruiter, and Narduzzi assigned him the fertile fields of Florida.
-But he's also good when he stays home and works with the current players, defensive coordinator Josh Conklin said.

-Conklin was on the staff at Florida International in 2013 and 2014 when Partridge was head coach at Florida Atlantic.
-He's glad Partridge is on his team now.

 Jerry DiPaola is a Tribune-Review staff writer.
 Reach him at jdipaola@tribweb.com or via Twitter @JDiPaola_Trib.